RussellCarey/RussellCarey/README.md

-**Learning in progress**: Improving my Front-end skills and Swift.
+**Learning in progress**: Improving my Front-end skills and Ruby/Rails.

-**Main project in the works**: Jobby the JIRA like project managment app and various Swift apps.
+**Main project in the works**: Jobby the JIRA like project managment app and various Ruby/Rails apps.

 ## Techstack: